 On the Overview pane under Deployments, click on the link below, which may read "1 Deploying".

 Click on the Deployment Name "Microsoft.Template".

-You should be able to see the list of infrastructure and its corresponding status as it’s being provisioned.
-Click the "Refresh" button to periodically refresh the pane and status.
+You should be able to see the list of infrastructure and its status.
+Click the "Refresh" button to update the pane and status.